The Open Society Foundations in Ukraine

 - Between 1997 and 2004, the foundation helped to produce and distribute Tartar language textbooks to schools in Crimea, supporting a revival of Tartar language courses, which had been suppressed under Soviet rule.

-- The International Renaissance Foundation helped Ukraine’s universities establish an independent external testing system for admissions—aimed at combating the paying of bribes for student places—that now operates across the country.
+- The International Renaissance Foundation helped Ukraine’s universities establish an independent external testing system for admissions—aimed at combating the paying of bribes for admitting students—that now operates across the country.

 Download this information as a fact sheet.